 ‘Soft’ human engagement metrics, as used in the marketing and communications industry, are therefore in most cases more relevant than the necessary ‘hard’ absolute metrics of costs and square meters.
 Especially when the soft relative metrics of performance are monitored over a longer time period.

 As music is frequencies of sound, architecture is about visual geometrical and spatial frequencies, and much more.
 When we move through a building, it can shape our thoughts and feelings just as music does.

 My passion is to bring the various parts together in such a way that the building components will sound like a great ‘Symphony of Form’.
 The whole is equal to the sum of its parts plus new properties because of the interactions between the parts.
 Resonance connects two energy systems with similar energy qualities, exchanging energy and information.
 This leaves an energy imprint from one system to another that creates a memory.

 People inside a building bring their own etheric field: an integration of mind, body, heart and spirit, a determiner of overall health.
 When you interact with a person, you are not only transferring information but also emotion.
 You are transferring things that are outside the intellect.

-A human-centric environment is a better place for organizations, people and society.
+A human-centric environment is a better place for organisations, people and society.
 A place that is adaptive to changing user needs.
 A place that gets the best out of its users and a program that creates a bond between users and the environment.
 The design of the environment doesn’t solely determine behaviour, but it does shape, enable or encourage or hinder it.

 In theatre design, it is well known that shape and the materialisation of walls, floor and ceiling have a profound impact on the audibility and quality of the sound in the room.
 We also know from experience that buildings can affect the quality of radio, mobile telephone and Wi-Fi signals.